A Generalized Bandsplit Neural Network for Cinematic Audio Source Separation

-Despite the popularity of mask-based methods, several works have been exploring mask-free architectures.
+Despite the popularity of mask-based methods, several works have explored mask-free architectures.
 Wave-U-Net~\cite{Stoller2018Wave-U-Net:Separation} applies the U-Net structure to directly modify the mixture waveform.
-Built on Wave-U-Net, Demucs~\cite{Defossez2019MusicDomain} incorporates a bidirectional LSTM (BiLSTM) at the bottleneck.
+Built on Wave-U-Net, Demucs~\cite{Defossez2019MusicDomain} incorporates a BiLSTM at the bottleneck.
 Hybrid Demucs~\cite{Defossez2021HybridSeparation} extends the idea of combining time and frequency domains by applying two separated U-Nets for each domain with a shared bottleneck BiLSTM for cross-domain information fusion.
 Hybrid Transformer Demucs~\cite{Rouard2023HybridSeparation} further improves the performance by replacing the BiLSTM bottleneck with a transformer bottleneck.
 KUIELab-MDX-Net~\cite{Kim2021KUIELab-MDX-Net:Demixing} combines Demucs with a frequency-domain, U-Net-based architecture and uses a weighted average as the final output.

-Under the definition in \eqref{eq:ss}, a number of non-generative audio enhancement tasks can also be considered a special case of audio source separation, despite often not being actively thought of as one.
-Most non-generative implementations of noise suppression~\cite{Li2019MultichannelMemory, Li2020LearningMusic}, audio restoration~\cite{Deng2020ExploitingRestoration}, and dereverberation~\cite{Li2021ADecoupling, Fu2021DESNet:Separation} can be considered as a source separation task with a noisy (and/or wet) mixture as input, and clean (and/or dry) target source as output.
-Dialogue enhancement often requires audio source separation to extract the constituent stems before loudness adjustment is applied~\cite{Paulus2022SamplingSeparation}.
-Extraction of the dialogue stem in cinematic audio source separation, in particular, can be seen as closely related to the task of speech enhancement, while that of the music-and-effects (M\&E) stem can be seen as a speech suppression task.
+Under the definition in \eqref{eq:ss}, a number of non-generative audio enhancement tasks can also be considered special cases of audio SS, despite often not being actively thought of as one.
+Most non-generative implementations of noise suppression~\cite{Li2019MultichannelMemory, Li2020LearningMusic}, audio restoration~\cite{Deng2020ExploitingRestoration}, and dereverberation~\cite{Li2021ADecoupling, Fu2021DESNet:Separation} can be considered as an SS task with a noisy (and/or wet) mixture as input, and clean (and/or dry) target source as output.
+Dialogue enhancement often requires SS to extract the constituent stems before loudness adjustment is applied~\cite{Paulus2022SamplingSeparation}.
+Extraction of the dialogue stem in CASS, in particular, can be seen as closely related to the task of speech enhancement, while that of the music-and-effects (M\&E) stem can be seen as a speech suppression task.